apardo04/locust-github-action/README.md

  - `USERS`: Number of Users to spawn.
 Defaults to 5.
  - `RATE`: Specify the hatch rate (number of users to spawn per second).
 Defaults to 5.
  - `RUNTIME`: Specify the run time for a test.
 Defaults to 10 seconds.

+ ### Passing Github Secrets to locustfile
+ Please see this branch as an example: https://github.com/apardo04/locust-github-action/tree/env-var-test

+  1. Create a repository secret in Github.
+  2. Assign it to an env variable (ex: 'GITHUB_USERNAME') in the workflows yml file: https://github.com/apardo04/locust-github-action/blob/env-var-test/.github/workflows/test.yml
+  3. Reference the env variable in locustfile: https://github.com/apardo04/locust-github-action/blob/env-var-test/locustfile.py